minzhaolyu/MinzhaoLyu.github.io/_pages/service.md

 * Journal Reviewers
   * ACM Computing Surveys
+  * IEEE Transactions on Network and Service Management
+  * IEEE Transactions on Network Science and Engineering
   * IEEE Transactions on Dependable and Secure Computing
-  * IEEE Transactions on Network and Service Management
   * IEEE Transactions on Green Communications and Networking
   * IEEE Networking Letters
-  * Computer Networks
+  * (Elsevier) Computer Networks
   * Journal of Information Security and Applications